Things You Need to Know About Personal Injury / Car Accidents

 The Insurance Company Doesn’t Care About You

-After a motor vehicle accident, you might be inclined to handle the insurance claim yourself.
+After a car accident, you might be inclined to handle the insurance claim yourself.
 The problems that often follows are unnoticed expenses or ongoing medical problems.
-What most victims don’t consider during this crucial time period is how your actions (or inactions) after the accident can have serious implications on both your health and your legal rights.
+What most victims don’t consider during this crucial time period is how your actions (or inactions) after the auto accident can have serious implications on both your health and your legal rights.
 Unfortunately, this lesson is often learned the hard way.
 By the time a person is aware, the case can suddenly become unexpectedly complicated, time consuming, and expensive.
-Most personal injury lawyers, doctors, and motor vehicle accident victims come to understand that the auto insurance companies are businesses above all else.
+Most personal injury lawyers, doctors, and auto accident victims come to understand that the auto insurance companies are businesses above all else.

 As such, there is nothing they are more interested in than saving money on your personal injury claim.
 If they settle your personal injury claim early and free themselves from the expenses you later incur, they save money… lots of money.
 Their goal is to minimize exposure and risk by getting you to settle before you speak to a personal injury attorney or incur medical expenses.